czcollier/czcollier.github.com/resume.md

   Long-distance radio propagation phenomena are a possible source of naturally-occurring entropy, and may be used to produce random numbers of good quality.
-In this study, this method was used to generate streams of bits which where then subject to several statistical tests for true randomness.
+In this study, this method was used to generate streams of bits which were then subject to several statistical tests for true randomness.
 Variations in a distantly transmitted, sky-wave propagated signal were used to successfully generate the random bits.